 Most cavities do not have any pain or symptoms unless the cavity reaches the middle part of a tooth where the nerve resides.
 When that happens, a root canal is indicated as treatment.
 Root canals are more expensive than fixing a cavity with a dental filling.
-Most of the cavities dentists diagnose can be fixed with dental fillings and prevent needing expensive work, like root canals or even removing the tooth and replacing it with a dental implant.
+Most of the cavities dentists diagnose can be fixed with dental fillings and prevent the need for expensive work, like root canals or even removing the tooth and replacing it with a dental implant.

 For example, fixing a cavity can cost around $100-$250

 If the cavity enters the nerve space, the cost goes up with needing a root canal and a crown, and this treatment can average between $1500- $2500

 If the cavity is too intense or leads to severe infection, the tooth may need ot be removed, and replacement options may cost between $2400-$5,000 or even more expensive.